lxi1400/Isaiah-Anti-Nuke/README.md

-# Isaiah-Anti-Nuke
+# Isaiah Anti-Nuke
-Skidded bot with retarded owners lol
+Skidded bot that was made during dreaming days (2020)